About Connor Scott

 Johns Hopkins University and Johns Hopkins Medicine

-Connor D. Scott joined Johns Hopkins Security in April 2018 as the chief of staff for security and assumed the role of acting vice president in June 2019.
+Connor D. Scott joined Johns Hopkins Security in April 2018 as the chief of staff for public safety and assumed the role of acting vice president in June 2019.

 As acting vice president, Scott oversees security operations for Johns Hopkins Medicine hospitals and facilities in Maryland; Washington, D.C.; and Florida; and for university campus safety and security worldwide except at the Applied Physics Laboratory.